MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/LP5 Lab - Sell and purchase a fixed asset.md

 <tr><td>1.0</td><td>13 Sep 2024</td><td>Initial release</td></tr>
 <tr><td>1.1</td><td>10 Dec 2024</td><td>Workaround for expired certificate</td></tr>
 <tr><td>1.2</td><td>13 Jan 2025</td><td>Added business scenario</td></tr>
+<tr><td>1.3</td><td>19 Feb 2025</td><td>Added The Why</td></tr>
 </table>
 </html>

+# The Why

+Managing fixed assets is a fundamental aspect of financial operations in any organization, impacting everything from tax reporting to financial planning.
+This hands-on lab will provide you with the skills to effectively sell and purchase fixed assets within Microsoft Dynamics 365 Finance.
+By mastering these processes, you'll ensure accurate asset tracking, optimize asset utilization, and support strategic financial decisions.
+This lab is not just an academic exercise; it's a practical skill that will empower you to handle real-world financial transactions with confidence and precision, ultimately contributing to the financial health and efficiency of your organization.

 #  Business scenario